sukitsubaki/pixTrail/README.md

 # PixTrail

 A Python tool to extract GPS data from geotagged photos and create GPX files for visualizing your journey on maps.
+PixTrail makes it easy to trace and share your travel routes by reading GPS information stored in your photos' metadata and converting it into standard GPX format that can be used in various mapping applications.

 ## Features